LePetitJayJay/Victoria-2-Anime-Mod/README.md

 2. The Animega leader can be compatible with any mod, you can edit the .mod folder to make it compatible with more mods.

 3. The Animega flags will turn all flags to waifu flags, to use this mod delete gfx folder on Documents before launching this submod.
-After launching it once, the waifu flags will stay.

-4. There are flag patches for Vanilla, HPM, HFM, and GFM because each one use differing flags and tags for countries.
-Tick on the main Animega flag mod and the corresponding patches when launching so as to prevent flags showing wrongly.
-For example, for HPM you will need to tick the Animega flags and HPM flag patch so that the flags will show correctly ingame.
+4. There are flag patches for Vanilla, HPM, HFM, and GFM because each one use differing flags and tags for several countries.
+Tick on the main Animega flag mod and the corresponding patches when launching so as to prevent flags showing wrongly, e.g. for HPM you will need to tick the Animega flags and HPM flag patch so that the flags will show correctly ingame.

-5. If you wish to return to default flags, delete flags folder on Documents if you want to reset the flag cache.
+5. If you wish to return to default flags, delete the flags folder on Documents if you want to reset the flag cache.

 6. GFM Animega flags is NOT compatible with GFM Dynamic Nations submod

 7. For Animega flags, it's recommended to use big frame submod for better visibility: https://www.moddb.com/games/victoria-2-heart-of-darkness/addons/big-flag-frames-for-victoria-2-304-and-hpm (working fine tho it may screw up your religion column on pop tab)

-Coming soon: DoD Animega flags and AoE Animega leaders

 For questions I'm available on the modding server (https://discord.gg/EbY7qaA) or anime backlog server (https://discord.gg/wcsEXYDs5M)